spartacus04/jext-reborn/readme.md

 - Auto kick players who rejected the server resource pack.
 - Allay duplication works with custom music.
 - Parrot will still dance to the music!

+## Other features

+- Optionally replace the vanilla jukebox behavior with a custom one.

+## Integrations

+[JukeLooper](https://www.spigotmc.org/resources/jukelooper.72895/): A simple plugin to loop music, setup playlists and change songs.